rpillar/CTDataFrame/README.md

 # CTDataFrame
 A 'dataframe'-like class built using Pharo (Smalltalk).
 Inspired by 'R'.

+# Note :-
+This example uses CTDatabaseResource (deprecated) - updates are being made to ensure that it is possible to plug-in data retrieved using CTDBx.

 ```
 | database dataframe dbResource modelData |
 "populate dataframe ..."